 We can provide support to you around looking at job roles and responsibilities in your organisation that would provide meaningful work for an adult with Down syndrome.
 We can also provide support around contracts and any materials that may need to be written to support the individual and employer training to ensure awareness around working with adults with Down syndrome.

 If you are an employer who wishes to employ a person with Down syndrome, we are here to support you.
-Please contact our Adult Employment and Projects Officer Aoife at email@example.com or by phone on 01 4266500.
+Please contact our Head of Adult Employment and Projects, Aoife Gaffney at email@example.com.

 Are you interested in employing an adult with Down syndrome?